Miss Grand International 2024: Debuts, returns and withdrawals

 In addition to the debut of Greenland, this edition has the returns of Cameroon and Côte d'Ivoire which last competed in 2014; New Zealand and Tanzania in 2018; Macau in 2019; Armenia in 2021; and Bangladesh, China, Curaçao and Pakistan in 2022.

 Eight countries that competed at Miss Grand International 2023 did not select nor appoint a representative for this edition.
 Sabina Saharova of Latvia and Inês Perestrello of Portugal appointed a representative, but both of them did not compete for undisclosed reasons.

-Five delegates withdrew during the pageant camp: Sotheary Bee of Cambodia, who withdrew from the competition due to the conflict between her director and the Miss Grand International organization, while Macarena Chamberlain of Costa Rica, Kaylie Cheung of Hong Kong and Kateryna Bilyk of Ukraine withdrew due to health issues.
+Five delegates withdrew during the pageant camp: Sotheary By of Cambodia, who withdrew from the competition due to the conflict between her director and the Miss Grand International organization, while Macarena Chamberlain of Costa Rica, Kaylie Cheung of Hong Kong and Kateryna Bilyk of Ukraine withdrew due to health issues.
 Madeleine Malmberg of Norway did not attend the final night for undisclosed reasons.